Find the Construction subheading on the Permaculture page.

 - The International Journal of Straw Bale and Natural Building http://thelaststraw.org

 - While we’re on the subject of straw, have you heard of straw bale gardens?
 Take a look at www.jenreviews.com/straw-bale-garden/.

 www.shelterpub.com.
 Shelter Online illustrates even more imaginative ways to put a roof over one’s head.

 www.greenhomebuilding.com – “building today for tomorrow”

-Readers of this chapter would find the Green Home Resource Guide interesting.
+Readers of this page would find the Green Home Resource Guide interesting.
 See www.reviewlab.com/green-home-guide.

 Share this article